home-assistant/home-assistant.io/source/_integrations/plex.markdown

 The activity sensor provides a count of users currently watching media from the Plex server.
 Clicking the sensor shows details for the active users and media streams.

 The library sensors show a count of items in each library.
 Depending on the library contents, the sensor will show extra detail in its attributes.
 For example, a library sensor for TV shows will represent the total number of episodes in the library and its attributes will also report the number of shows and seasons it contains.
+The last added media item (movie, album, or episode) and a timestamp showing when it was added to its respective library are also provided.

 <div class='note info'>